 To the left of this collection of shrine halls and the Lion Pagoda is the Gakhwang-jeon Hall.
 This hall is National Treasure #67.
 This massive hall was rebuilt to replace the hall that was destroyed by the Japanese during the Imjin War.
 It was completely rebuilt in 1702, and the name of the shrine hall, Gakhwang-jeon Hall, means “Enlightened Emperor Hall,” in English.
 The stone base that supports the two-story structure is presumed to date back to Later Silla (676-935 A.D.).
 Inside this hall are three massive Buddha statues and four accompanying Bodhisattvas.

 The other major highlight to Hwaeomsa Temple, among a whole host of them, and to the left of the Gakhwang-jeon Hall, is up a uneven set of 108 stairs on the hillside.
 The Sa-saja Samcheung, or “The Four Lion Three-Story Stone Pagoda,” in English, is one of the most original pagodas in Korea alongside Dabo-tap Pagoda at Bulguksa Temple.
 The pagoda is National Treasure #35, and it’s packed with symbolic meaning.
+From 2016 to 2021, the pagoda was off-limits to visitors as it was being repaired for structural instability.
 The three-story pagoda rests on top of the first story of the main body.
 Featured on this first story are doors in the four directions with the Four Heavenly Kings protecting two of these doors in pairs.
 At the base of the pagoda are four lions which are meant to represent the four human emotions of anger, joy, sorrow, and love.
 At the centre of the five metre tall pagoda is a stone monk.
 And out in front of the pagoda, kneeling out of respect, sits another stone figure underneath an equally unique lantern on pillars.
 It’s believed that the monk that stands with hands clasped together inside the base of the Four Lion Three-Story Stone Pagoda is the mother of the founding monk, Yeongi, while the statue of the monk underneath the stone lantern in front of the pagoda is meant to represent Yeongi himself.
 Take your time at this pagoda because there are only a handful of pagodas like this that hold such artistic mastery and originality.

 How To Get There